Giovanny-Encinia/promp_enginering/README.md

 # promp_enginering

-use pip install -r requirements
+use pip install -r requirements.txt

 then use panel serve chatbot.py --show --autoreload  for run the app